sananmalik/DevFlowAI/README.md

 - Creates functional requirements
 - Generates feature lists

-The output is published to Band.
+The output is published to Band

 ### Architect Agent
 Designs the technical solution by: